XP-Pen Artist 13 (2nd Gen) vs. HUION Kamvas 13 (Gen 3)

 xp-pen artist 13

-Another great feature of the screen is its high 1080 p 1920 x1080 Full HD pixels resolution that is crisp and clear displaying rich and vivid colors.
+The screen is its high 1080p 1920 x1080 Full HD pixels resolution that is crisp and clear displaying rich and vivid colors.

 Additionally, color accuracy is great with a 30% sRGB, 96% Adobe RGB, and 92% NTSC color gamut.
 With 100% sRGB being standard, a wider color accuracy at 130% sRGB makes this tablet stand out displaying a rich array of colors.